 Lumber is a basic construction material for building new homes as well as renovations of existing homes.
-It may seem like lumber is an abundant resource, but in fact, there is currently a nationwide shortage of lumber that is bringing many construction projects to a standstill.
+It may seem like lumber is an abundant resource, but in fact, there is currently a nationwide lumber shortage that is bringing many construction projects to a standstill.
 Lumber shortages are also driving up price, which is then passed on to those doing home renovations or looking to make a purchase.

 What is really behind the lumber shortage?

 Right now, all softwood lumber is hard to come by, and treated lumber is especially difficult to get.
-Some of the shortage is because of the increased demand for single-family housing.
+Some of the lumber shortage is because of the increased demand for single-family housing.
 There has also been a surge in demand due to home remodeling, as people are putting more money into customizing their houses and properties.

 But it’s not just increased demand that is pushing prices so high.
 Supply is also wonky this year because both mill operators and lumber dealers misread the 2020 market and had to deal with pandemic labor concerns.